Career Services Mission Statement

 Please see the Pitzer College Map for directions.

-The Pitzer Office of Career Services empowers and equips students and alumni to identify holistic personal and professional goals and to design and implement a strategy to achieve those goals as socially responsible citizens of the world.
+” in Action: Pitzer Career Services empowers and equips students and alumni to define and achieve post-graduate success as engaged, socially responsible citizens of the world.

 - Personal Statement Reviews